-- 2.7 Prohibited Activities: The Contractor and its Personnel shall not: - (a) provide advocacy services to or on behalf of Injured Workers regarding the management of their claim by WorkSafeBC, including without limitation providing expert testimony on behalf of the Injured Worker in a civil action arising in relation to their claim by WorkSafeBC; - (b) accept any money or gifts of any sort from an Injured Worker or a person making a claim for compensation for providing or assisting in filling out WorkSafeBC application forms; or - (c) become an Authorized Representative for an Injured Worker or require an Injured Worker to provide any consent for access to the Injured Worker's claim file. - 2.8 Incident Reporting: The Contractor shall report, verbally and in writing using Incident Report Form 83M380, to the Board Officer, the Program Manager, and the Injured Worker's physician, any physical or psychological trauma sustained by an Injured Worker in the course of the Contractor delivering Services to the Injured Worker.
-Where the incident results in the Injured Worker requiring emergency care, the Contractor must provide the Incident Report Form 83M380 to the the Board Officer and Program Manager within one Business Day. - 2.9 Technology Requirements: The Contractor must possess and maintain throughout the Term the computer technology and electronic devices sufficient to deliver the Services, and to submit invoices, reports and other information to WorkSafeBC.
-The Contractor's computer technology and electronic devices, which includes but is not limited to computer equipment, hardware, software, security firewall and web browsers, must be current within six months of all security patches and upgrades and meet WorkSafeBC's security and compatibility requirements as identified in "Provider Bulletins" issued by WorkSafeBC.
-WorkSafeBC reserves the right to change technology systems for invoicing, reporting and data submission at any time during the Term and may require the Contractor on 90 days' written notice to the Contractor to obtain additional software, electronic devices or computer technology in order to be compatible with WorkSafeBC technology systems or business processes as the same may change or be updated from time to time in WorkSafeBC's sole discretion. - 2.10 Data Submission: The Contractor shall comply with WorkSafeBC requirements for submission of data, including but not limited to invoices, referral mechanisms where applicable, and report forms, and ensure that all data is submitted in the format and via the method specified by WorkSafeBC from time to time.
-WorkSafeBC reserves the right to change any format or method on written notice to the Contractor, and the Contractor will comply with any change.
+- 2.7 Prohibited Activities: The Contractor and its Personnel will not: - (a) provide advocacy services to or on behalf of Injured Workers regarding the management of their claim by WorkSafeBC, including without limitation providing expert testimony on behalf of the Injured Worker in a civil action arising in relation to their claim by WorkSafeBC; - (b) accept any money or gifts of any sort from an Injured Worker or a person making a claim for compensation for providing or assisting in filling out WorkSafeBC application forms; or - (c) become an authorized representative for an Injured Worker or require an Injured Worker to provide any consent for access to the Injured Worker's claim file. - 2.8 Incident Reporting: The Contractor will report, verbally and in writing using Incident Report Form 83M380, to the WorkSafeBC Officer, the Program Manager, and the Injured Worker's physician, any physical or psychological trauma sustained by an Injured Worker in the course of the Contractor delivering Services to the Injured Worker.
+Where the incident results in the Injured Worker requiring emergency care, the Contractor must provide the Incident Report Form 83M380 to the WorkSafeBC Officer and Program Manager within two Business Days. - 2.9 Technology Requirements: The Contractor must possess and maintain throughout the Term the computer technology and electronic devices sufficient to deliver the Services, and to submit invoices, reports and other information to WorkSafeBC.
+The Contractor's computer technology and electronic devices, which includes without limitation computer equipment, hardware, software, security firewall and web browsers, must be current within six months of all security patches and upgrades and meet WorkSafeBC's security and compatibility requirements as identified in "Provider Bulletins" issued by WorkSafeBC.
+WorkSafeBC reserves the right to change technology systems for invoicing, reporting and data submission at any time during the Term and may require the Contractor on 90 days' written notice to the Contractor to obtain additional software, electronic devices or computer technology in order to be compatible with WorkSafeBC technology systems or business processes as the same may change or be updated from time to time in WorkSafeBC's sole discretion. - 2.10 Data Submission: The Contractor will comply with WorkSafeBC requirements for submission of data, including without limitation invoices, referral mechanisms where applicable, and report forms, and ensure that all data is submitted in the format and via the method specified by WorkSafeBC from time to time.
+Subject to section 2.11, the Contractor may use Document Uploader, or fax at 604-233-9777, or My Provider Services to submit data to WorkSafeBC.
+WorkSafeBC reserves the right to change any format or method on 30 days' written notice to the Contractor, and the Contractor will comply with any change.